What Can Cause Tooth Pain Under A Bridge?

 - Is the bridge loose?

 - Is there decay under one of the crowns supporting the bridge?

 - Has gum disease weakened one of the supporting teeth?

 - Has the nerve died in one of the supporting teeth, causing an abscess?

-- Has one of the supporting teeth cracked?
+- Is there a crack in one of the supporting teeth?

 - Is it referred pain from somewhere else?

 What Will Your Dentist Do To Figure It Out?

 The dentist is very likely to do some or all of the following:

 - Ask you questions about the pain: its onset, quality and how long it lasts, what relieves the pain, what makes it worse and so on